jrowberg/amlcode/README.markdown

 AML builds each app view dynamically straight from the markup.
 On Android, this means there is no more need for /res/layout files.

 AML builds views on-the-fly as they are needed in your app.
 It can parse the markup from any string that is valid AML.
-This means you can request a view, for example, from a web service based on login credentials, and show a view that relies entirely on web application logic—not anything built into your app.
+This means you can request a view, for example, from a web service based on login credentials, and show a view that relies entirely on web application logic--not anything built into your app.

 AML will enable your application to evolve at the same speed as your web application.
 Since it can cache and parse views that are provided remotely by your main web app, you can very easily build new AML-based features right into that code and just let the AML library in your mobile app work with the new information.